pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 	* **Nodes DNS**: Enter the IP address for the DNS server to use for Kubernetes nodes and pods.
 	* **Deployment DNS**: Enter the IP address for the DNS server to use for the TKGI control plane VMs, for example 192.168.111.155.
 	* **NTP Server**: Enter the IP address of an NTP server.
 	* **Deployment Network Reserved IP Range**: Optionally enter a range of IP addresses in the **From** and **To** text boxes.
 No VMs are deployed in this range.
 You cannot modify reserved IP ranges after the initial deployment.
-You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy Tanzu Kubernetes Grid Integrated Edition](#deploy).
+You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy {{  vars.product }}](#deploy).

     ![Bring your own topology network configuration](images/console/byot-network.png)
 1. If you are using the NSX Policy API, select this option.
 See [Considerations for Using the NSX Policy API with TKGI](./nsxt-policy-api-considerations.html).
 1. Optionally deactivate **NAT Mode** to implement a routable (No-NAT) topology.

-     Tanzu Kubernetes Grid Integrated Edition supports NAT topologies, No-NAT with logical switch (NSX) topologies, No-NAT with virtual switch (VSS/VDS) topologies, and multiple tier-0 routers for tenant isolation.
-For information about implementing a routable topology, see [No-NAT Topology](./nsxt-topologies.html#topology-no-nat) in *NSX Deployment Topologies for Tanzu Kubernetes Grid Integrated Edition*.
+     {{  vars.product }} supports NAT topologies, No-NAT with logical switch (NSX) topologies, No-NAT with virtual switch (VSS/VDS) topologies, and multiple tier-0 routers for tenant isolation.
+For information about implementing a routable topology, see [No-NAT Topology](./nsxt-topologies.html#topology-no-nat) in *NSX Deployment Topologies for {{  vars.product }}*.
 1. If you left NAT mode activated, optionally activate **Hybrid NAT Mode**.
 <br><br>
-If you activate hybrid NAT mode, the Tanzu Kubernetes Grid Integrated Edition management plane runs on a routable subnet but the cluster node network uses a non-routable subnet.
+If you activate hybrid NAT mode, the {{  vars.product }} management plane runs on a routable subnet but the cluster node network uses a non-routable subnet.
 1. Optionally activate **Manage certificates manually for NSX** if NSX Manager uses a custom CA certificate.

-    <p class="note"><strong>Important</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, Tanzu Kubernetes Grid Integrated Edition Management Console automatically generates one and registers it with NSX Manager.
+    <p class="note"><strong>Important</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, {{  vars.product }} Management Console automatically generates one and registers it with NSX Manager.
 This can cause other services that are integrated with NSX Manager not to function correctly.
 If you have manually deployed TKGI instances to the same data center as the one to which you are deploying this instance, you must select <b>Manage certificates manually for NSX</b> and enter the current NSX manager CA certificate.</p>

     Enter the contents of the CA certificate in the **NSX Manager CA Cert** text box: